 Certain air travelers may want to pay closer attention to the way the TSA operates, since it could affect their trip.
 Travelers with disabilities, and especially passengers with mobility problems, tend to have a higher-than-average incident rate with the agency and its screenings.

 The agency also seems to dislike shutterbugs, even though taking pictures of a TSA screening is generally acceptable.
 (Note: This isn’t always the case.
 Local regulations may restrict photography in other places.
 If you have the urge to shoot photos at a cruise terminal or train station, ask if it’s OK to take photos, particularly when it comes to capturing any images of the screening process.)

-If you show up with a video camera on “record,” you may be confronted by a TSA agent, who will ask you to turn off the device.
+A TSA agent may confront you if you show up with a video camera on “record.”
+The agent might ask you to turn off the camera.
 I recommend that you comply.

 Also, if you’re skittish about being touched, poked, and prodded by a stranger, then some TSA screening methods might not be for you.
 The TSA uses what’s called an “enhanced” pat-down to resolve any screening anomalies.
 A full pat-down is typically used when you refuse to go through a full-body scanner or if a scan sets off an alarm (more on that in a moment).
 That means an agent will touch your arms, legs, torso and other parts of your body, including possibly your head, with a gloved hand.
 The TSA says only a small percentage of screenings require a pat-down.